Swan maiden: Eastern Europe

-In a Ukrainian tale from Bukovina with the title "Жінка, що мала крила" ("The Woman Who Had Wings"), a youth named Petryk lives with his father and hunts in the woods.
-One day, he stops to rest by a meadow, and sees three winged maidens descend from the skies, take off their wings to dance in the meadow, and flying back to the skies.
-Petryk talks to his father that he fell in love with the winged maiden.
+In a Ukrainian tale from Bukovina, titled "Жінка, що мала крила" ("The Woman Who Had Wings"), a youth named Petryk lives with his father and hunts in the woods.
+One day, he stops to rest by a meadow and sees three winged maidens descend from the skies, take off their wings to dance in the meadow, and fly back to the skies.
+Petryk tells his father he fell in love with the winged maiden.
 His father advises him to go to the meadow early, dig out a hole to hide in, and wait for the maidens to come; when they doff their wings, Petryk is to steal the pair that belongs to the youngest of them - the one that Petryk fell in love with.
 Petryk follows his father's advice and fetches her wings, while her companions fly away to the skies.
 Petryk takes her wings home and locks them up in a chest.
 The winged maiden marries Petryk and gives birth to a son.
 Some time later, during a wedding celebration in the village, the winged maiden dances and impresses the crowd, and says she can dance even better if she has her wings.
-The guests accost Petryk and asks him to bring his wife's wings.
-He relents and gives his wife the wings; she puts them on, performs a dance and grabs her son to fly away from the village.
+The guests accost Petryk and ask him to bring his wife's wings.
+He relents and gives his wife the wings; she puts them on, dances, and grabs her son to fly away from the village.
 Petryk begins to search for his wife and son.
-After wearing out some pairs of shoes, he finds three brothers quarreling over their father's inheritance, an invisible cap, a pair of boots and a banyak.
+After wearing out some pairs of shoes, he finds three brothers quarreling over their father's inheritance, an invisible cap, a pair of boots, and a banyak.
 He uses the boots to reach his wife's hut in a distant forest, and meets his son Mykhailo just outside his mother's hut.